viraxor/webdriver-torso/README.md

 # webdriver-torso
-Webdriver Torso image making in Python
+Webdriver Torso image making in Python, with changing colors!
 ## Libraries you need
 You need to install a library called pillow.
 You can install it from Command Prompt using ```py -m pip install pillow```.
 ## Shortcuts